KirtiPratihar/Java_Programming/README.md

 # Java_Programming
-this repo is all about java
+this repo is all about java programming